Introduction

 Each row shows:

-• The Last Login date and time
+• Last Login – Date and time of last access

-Adding A New User
+➕ Adding a New User

 To create a new system user, click the Add User button.